 Overall though, the figures look decent to my aging eyes when seen at gaming board distance – although the camera gets a little too close for photoing and they sometimes don’t look too good at that view.

 Since Summer 2015 I’ve also been having a look at Bolt Action – A World War 2 figure game (still 28mm scale) which has the game size that 40K used to be a decade and a half ago.
 It’s also so nice to be able to buy a single cheap box of troops and it contains enough to make 3-5 full game units.
 Now I’ve got to learn how to paint much more historically accurate figures rather than my own made-up Sci-fi or Fantasy paint schemes.
 I’ve also added the rules for Iron Cross to the WW2 mix to try out – and thoroughly enjoyed so far.
+Using GF9’s Tanks models and a few Flames of War infantry has allowed us to have much bigger games of Iron Cross at a vastly cheaper price, not to mention, my lad has enjoyed playing Tanks.

 And if you’re wondering about the strange title, “Gimgamgoo” was a character name I had for a long time on World of Warcraft – it’s a name I use on a load of forums too.
+He may also be roaming the Guild Wars 2 MMO with some of his Hawkwinter namesakes as well.

 Enjoy the journey.